john-itcsolutions/cheirrs/README.md

 _____________________________________________________________

-## Enter kubernetes-worker-0 again, to set-up an iot server with node-red, on the same vm as smart-web.
+## Enter kubernetes-worker-2, to set-up an IoT server with Python-gRPC,

-## Repeat for worker-1 and worker-2.
+   node-red-industrial and IOTA client, on their own vm.

-`juju ssh <machine-number-worker-0>`
+`juju ssh <machine-number-worker-2>`

-## Get: node-red (To install nodejs and npm:
+(To install nodejs and npm, needed for the Carrier wrapper and to connect with gRPC as well as the IOTA node.js client:)

 `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`